 Adam flourished at camp and soon helped other participants facing similar experiences cope with their own losses.

 “I had always been a United Way supporter at work,” said Victoria, who had a career in human resources at ONEOK and Dollar Thrifty.
 “I never realized my family would need the help of the United Way.”

-Victoria and her family conducts an annual fundraiser in memory of her late husband.
+Victoria’s story and her family’s story includes conducting an annual fundraiser in memory of her late husband.
 Guests at the event give contributions to the Healing Hearts Camp and to Camp Strong, a camp for children with heart conditions and cancer, offered by St. Francis Hospital.
 Victoria and her family match all contributions.

 “Giving back is another strategy to cope with loss and grief.”